 Find all runs where the actual duration has exceeded the estimated duration (i.e. the value is a negative number of minutes, hours, days):

-Note: Because dates can contain hours, minutes and seconds, testing for date equality may not match as you would expect.
-It is suggested that you use Date Ranges for matching values where you are not sure of the exact time component.
+Note: Because dates can contain hours, minutes and second components, testing for date equality may not match as you would expect, It is suggested that you use Date Ranges for matching values where you are not sure of the exact time component.